Lemon squares anyone? How about my Lemon Granny Square Crochet Pattern? A perfect crochet pattern to bring summer right into your next yarn project.

 Round 5: The lemon slice rounds are done and now we will start turning the circle into a square.

-Make a hdc in the next 2 stitches, then a sc in the next 4 stitches, follow that with hdc stitches in the next 2 stitches and then finally make the corner stitch again (dc inc, ch x1, dc inc).
-The only stitch space with multiple stitches is the corner.
+*Make a hdc in the next 2 stitches, then a sc in the next 4 stitches, follow that with hdc stitches in the next 2 stitches and then finally make the corner stitch again (dc inc, ch x1, dc inc).

 Round 6: Ch x2, then dc in the next stitch.
-When you get to the chain space in the corner make a dc inc + ch x2 + dc inc.
+When you get to the chain space in the corner make a *(dc inc + ch x2 + dc inc).

 Once you make the last dc in the round, sl st to the first dc.
 Then fasten off the yarn.